Retinal Detachment is a separation of the light-sensitive membrane in the back of the eye (the retina) from its supporting layers.

 Causes, incidence, and risk factors of Retinal Detachment

 Retinal Detachment often occurs on its own without an underlying cause.
-However, it may also be caused by Diabetes, trauma to the eye or an inflammatory disorder.
-It is most often caused by a related condition called Posterior Vitreous Detachment.
+However, it may also be caused by diabetes, trauma to the eye or an inflammatory disorder.
+It is commonly caused by a related condition called Posterior Vitreous Detachment.

-During a Retinal Detachment, bleeding from small retinal blood vessels may cloud the interior of the eye, which is normally filled with vitreous fluid.
+During a Retinal Detachment, bleeding from small retinal blood vessels filled with vitreous fluid may cloud the interior of the eye.
 Central vision becomes severely affected if the macula, the part of the retina responsible for fine vision, becomes detached.

-The risk factors are generally a result of: previous eye surgery, nearsightedness, a family history of retinal detachment, uncontrolled diabetes, or trauma.
+The risk factors are a result of previous eye surgery, nearsightedness, a family history of retinal detachment, uncontrolled diabetes, or trauma.

 Retinal tear Symptoms

 - Bright flashes of light, especially in peripheral vision

 - Blurred Vision